bobbingwide/oik-themes/readme.txt

 1. Also install and activate either oik-edd or oik-woo to allow the creation of API keys

 == Frequently Asked Questions ==
+Can I deliver unique themes to my customer without having the themes listed on the website?
+Answer: Hmm?

 == Screenshots ==
 1. xyz in action

 == Upgrade Notice ==
-= 0.1 =
+= 0.2 =
-Dependent upon oik v2.0 and oik-fields
+Dependent upon oik v2.1-alpha.0802, oik-fields v1.19.0802 and oik-plugins v1.2

 == Changelog ==
+= 0.2 =
+* Changed: Now uses custom categories for "Requires" and "Compatible up to"
+* Note: Requires oik-plugins for definition of custom categories AND other functions to set server fields.

 = 0.1 =
 * Added: First version for delivering oik-plugins's themes: oik2012, nivo2011 and oik20120